SegmentationFault99/HPC_Project_2023/README.md

 ```

 <br>
-The third parameter (0 or 1) tells the program to which result file write, since the same source code is used for the vectorized and the non-vectorized version.
+The third parameter (0 or 1) tells the program to which result file write, since the same source code is used both for the vectorized and the non-vectorized version.
 <br><br>

 ## OpenMP Implementation